modeset/-deprecated-utensils/app/assets/utensils/carousel/readme.md

 ```

 ### #next
-Advance to the next slide panel.
+Advance to the next slide panel, dispatches a `carousel:next` event.

 ```coffee
 @carousel.next()
 ```

 ### #prev
-Advance to the previous slide panel.
+Advance to the previous slide panel, dispatches a `carousel:prev` event.

 ```coffee
 @carousel.prev()
 ```

 ### #activate
-Jump to a given slide based on an index.
+Jump to a given slide based on an index, dispatches a
+`carousel:activated` event.

 ```coffee
 @carousel.activate(2)
 ```

 ### #pause
-Pause a carousel, only available while in `auto play` mode
+Pause a carousel, only available while in `auto play` mode, dispatches a
+`carousel:paused` event.

 ```coffee
 @carousel.pause()